-The very reason we wanted to homeschool in the first place was to give Freddie the absolutely BEST options when it came to college/university.
+The very reason we wanted to homeschool in the first place was to give my son the absolutely BEST options when it came to college/university.
 We knew he would thrive at homeschool, and now that we live in the USA, choosing a college will be here before we know it!

 Homeschooling in the UK and America have similar challenges when it comes to attending a college.